lackhoa/lackhoa.github.io/_posts/2023-11-04-auto-rig-pro.md

 I DMed the mods to ask for the reason and they haven't replied to me yet (even though they were so quick to censor my post).
 I don't know what kind of censorship is happening here, but I can't say I haven't seen it.

-Update 2: This is the schmuck response from the dev that made my blood boil (NOTE: This is *after* I asked for the refund.
+Update 2: This is the verbatim schmuck response from the dev that made my blood boil (NOTE: This is *after* I asked for the refund.
 I had been completely polite and "diplomatic" up to this point.)

 ---